Automotive industry in Argentina: Renewed expansion and regional integration

 Strong economic growth and the end of hyperinflation under the Convertibility Plan led to renewed expansion in Argentina's automotive industry during the early 1990s.
 Although Argentina has faced recurring economic crises over the past 30 years, the automotive sector has experienced growth, investment, and record levels of production and exports during this period.

 Production bottomed out in 1990 at 99,600 units, the lowest level since 1960.
 Only three years later, production hit a new record of 342,000 units, exceeding the prior peak in 1973 by over 15%, and then soared to 408,000 units in 1994.
 Production dropped by 30% during the 1995 Tequila crisis but swiftly rebounded to new records again in 1997 and 1998 with approximately 450,000 units annually during both years.
 Global multinationals returned to participate in the phenomenal growth of the Argentine automotive industry.
-General Motors returned in 1993 by entering a joint venture with Cidea and investing USD $100 million to restart production.
+General Motors returned in 1993 by entering a joint venture with Cidea and investing US$100 million to restart production.
 Chrysler returned with a new assembly plant in 1997 and Toyota opened its Zárate plant the same year.

 Integration between the automotive industries of Argentina and Brazil has deepened since the 1990s through gradual liberalization and managed trade agreements.
 An industry expert observed that the Argentine and Brazilian automotive sectors are "actually a single industry spread across two countries."

 Multinational Automakers in Argentina

 Local subsidiaries of American, European, and Asian multinationals have dominated Argentina's automotive industry since the 1990s.
 In 2024, the top four multinationals operating in Argentina (Toyota, Stellantis, Volkswagen, and Ford) produced over 60% of the approximately 500,000 motor vehicles assembled in the country that year.
-Despite the recent economic downturn, multinationals have announced almost USD $2 billion in new capital investment since early 2024 to support national production in Argentina, particularly as a South American assembly hub for pickup trucks.
+Despite the recent economic downturn, multinationals have announced almost US$2 billion in new capital investment since early 2024 to support national production in Argentina, particularly as a South American assembly hub for pickup trucks.